First-Year Programs

 WashU students are fearless.
 Dive into your first year and make the most of every opportunity.

-At WashU, you can find the opportunities and support to make the most of your first year and beyond.
+In the College of Arts & Sciences, you can find the opportunities and support to make the most of your first year and beyond.

 types of first-year programs